 Airborne Laboratory for Atmospheric Research

 We have developed the capability to routinely measure the fluxes of greenhouse gases using ALAR, an instrumented Beechcraft BE76 Duchess aircraft (top left picture).
 We focus on quantifying emissions of carbon dioxide (CO2) and methane (CH4) from urban areas and point sources, such as power plants, landfills, and natural gas drilling and holding sites.
 A Picarro cavity ring-down spectrometer (CRDS; bottom left picture) has permanent residence behind the ALAR's pilot seat for measurements of CO2, CH4, and H2O.
-The rear two seats of the aircraft have been removed to accomodate the installation of other instruments which we rotate depending on our science questions.
+The rear two seats of the aircraft have been removed to accommodate the installation of other instruments which we rotate depending on our science questions.

 Real-time (50Hz) vertical wind data is measured using the BAT probe developed by Crawford et al., Bound.
 Lay.
 Meteor, 1992.
 The vertical wind data is complemented by aircraft altitude measurements using an inertial navigation system and Global Positioning System.
 A set of wind tunnel and in-flight experiments were used to calibrate and characterize the vertical wind system to minimize systematic errors caused by airflow measurements that depart from a commonly used theoretical potential flow model.
 The results of these vertical wind studies are published in Garman et al., J. Atmos.
 Ocean.
 Tech., 2006.